slym88/Kearsarge-Time-for-Fitbit-Ionic/README.md

 # Credits
 School Icons by Alex
-Activity Icons based off design by Fitbit
+Activity Icons based off of design by Fitbit
-Updated February 2018
+App based off of Kearsarge Time for Fitbit Ionic by Madison Neal (cmspooner) Created February 2018